 The Wrigley building stands out with its sparkling white terracotta cladding, the well-proportioned architecture and the nighttime floodlighting.
 It was in fact the first landmark in Chicago to be floodlighted, which made it an immediate favorite among Chicagoans.

 The Wrigley building was modeled on the Giralda tower of the cathedral in Seville.
 It consists of two sections: the tallest, 27-story south building has a 121-meter-tall tower (398 ft.) and was completed in 1921.
 The larger, 21-story northern section was completed in 1924.

-The two structures are connected by an open walkway on street level and two elevated walkways, on the third and one on the thirteenth floor.
+The two structures are connected by an open walkway on street level and two elevated walkways: one on the third and one on the thirteenth floor.

 The clock tower on the south building features four large dials.
 Each dial has a diameter of about 6 meter (20ft).
 The aluminum hour and minute hands on the clock are respectively more than 1.8 meter and 2.8 meter long (6 ft. and 9 ft.).
 The building is crowned with a cupola modeled after the Monument of Lysicrates in Athens.

 Between the two structures is the small Wrigley plaza.
-It was originally designed by the Wrigley building’s architects, Graham, Anderson and Probst, but wasn’t built until 1957 by Louis Solomon and John Cordwell.
+It was originally designed by the architects of the Wrigley building – Graham, Anderson and Probst – but wasn’t built until 1957 by Louis Solomon and John Cordwell.